Kraego/STM32-Minigame/README.md

 ### 2. The Game

+1. The display shows Go
-1. Player start: rotating that the board so that it's in front of u, display on top
+2. Player start: rotating that the board so that it's in front of u, display on top
-2. Press Center Button
+3. Press Center Button
-3. Display show Flash - **Green + Red LED showing flash sequence**
+4. LEDs show a flash sequence **Green + Red LED**
-4. Then an arrow on the LCD starts rotating
+5. Then an arrow on the LCD starts rotating
-5. When the arrow stops it points to a player
+6. When the arrow stops it points to the next player (the display shows Rotate and full bars)
-6. This player must now rotate the board so it's in front of him (see step 1.)
+7. This player must now rotate the board so it's in front of him (see step 2.)
    * there is a timeout for doing this -> the bars on the display visualize this.
+8. When the board is at the right angle it shows FLASH -> now the player should replicate the sequence with the joystick (see Step 4)
-7. Verification:
+9. Verification:
      * If the user enter the sequence correct: the display shows Victory.
      * If the user has failed: the display shows Failed
-8. Back to step 1.
+10. Back to step 1.